shayanabdulkarimkhan/chicago-car-crashes-analysis/README.md

 19. NUM_UNITS

-### Traffic Crashes - Vechiles
+### Traffic Crashes - Vehicles
 This is the summary data for all the crashes.
 Thee dataset was downloaded and stores in the `data` folder as `Traffic_Crashes-Vehicles`.
 The overview of the contents of this data is aavailable below and at https://data.cityofchicago.org/Transportation/Traffic-Crashes-Vehicles/68nd-jvt3.

 This dataset contains information about vehicles (or units as they are identified in crash reports) involved in a traffic crash.
 This dataset should be used in conjunction with the traffic Crash and People dataset available in the portal.
 “Vehicle” information includes motor vehicle and non-motor vehicle modes of transportation, such as bicycles and pedestrians.
-Each mode of transportation involved in a crash is a “unit” and get one entry here.
 Each vehicle, each pedestrian, each motorcyclist, and each bicyclist is considered an independent unit that can have a trajectory separate from the other units.
-However, people inside a vehicle including the driver do not have a trajectory separate from the vehicle in which they are travelling and hence only the vehicle they are travelling in get any entry here.
-This type of identification of “units” is needed to determine how each movement affected the crash.
-Data for occupants who do not make up an independent unit, typically drivers and passengers, are available in the People table.
-Many of the fields are coded to denote the type and location of damage on the vehicle.
 Vehicle information can be linked back to Crash data using the “CRASH_RECORD_ID” field.
 Since this dataset is a combination of vehicles, pedestrians, and pedal cyclists not all columns are applicable to each record.

 There are in total 72 features in this dataset.
 Through domain knowledge and data understanding, 8 features were seeleccted to be taken forward.
 The columns with categorical data being ccarried forward were encoded using either spiral encoding or one hot encoding.